I recently offered a survey to all of my newsletter subscribers.

 It seems that all golfers are looking for a good feeling.
 They might call that feeling enjoyment, satisfaction, happiness or whatever.

-But when we make those feelings conditional on achieving or attaining something, we put ourselves under pressure.
+But when you make those feelings conditional on achieving or attaining something, you put yourself under pressure.

-There’s nothing wrong with having expectations, or with seeing golf as a challenge to be overcome.
+There’s nothing wrong with having expectations, or with regarding golf as a challenge to be overcome.

 If that’s what the game means to you, and you can ride the ups and downs, then fine.